Cluster Operations

 Cluster inspection and administration are documented on the CLI page first.
 The CLI renders the structured SQL results returned by the server, which keeps operational output out of backend string-formatting paths.

-See CLI cluster meta-commands for the supported operator commands and How follower writes are forwarded for the end-to-end flow when a write lands on a follower node.
+See Interactive Commands — cluster for the supported operator commands and SQL Workflows — follower write forwarding for the end-to-end flow when a write lands on a follower node.
+For the Multi-Raft architecture, see /docs/server/architecture/clustering.

 Inspect cluster state